-Table 15 lists the annual average $PM{2.5}$ concentrations at the Grand Junction sites for 2004 through 2012. $PM{2.5}$ emissions are generated by agriculture, and the combustion of automobile fuels, coal, wood, etc., as well as by secondary formation from other available atmospheric compounds.
-The table lists concentrations for the entire every third day sampling period, for 2004 through 2012, as well as the subset of concentrations obtained on the same days that the air toxics analyzers were in operation (every sixth day), for 2006 through 2012.
-The averages are very similar for the third and sixth day sampling in 2012, and are less than half of the annual standard level of 15 micrograms per meter cubed. lists the 24-hour first maximum, and $98^{th}$ percentile maximum values for 2004 through 2012.
-The maxima for the third and sixth day sampling in 2012 are the same, at 28.3 micrograms per cubic meter, and below the 24-hour maximum standard of 35 micrograms per meter cubed.
+Table 12 lists the annual average and first maximum $PM{2.5}$ concentrations at the Grand Junction sites for 2004 through 2013, for both every third day and every sixth day sampling.
+There is very little difference between the averages for the two sampling schedules, and they are less than the current annual standard level of 12 micrograms per cubic meter. $PM{2.5}$ emissions are generated by agriculture, and the combustion of automobile fuels, coal, wood, etc., as well as by secondary formation from other available atmospheric compounds.
+Table 12 also lists the $98^{th}$ percentile maximum values for 2004 through 2013.
+The maxima for the third and sixth day sampling in 2013 are slightly different, at 42.2 and 40.3 micrograms per cubic meter, respectively.